 Evaluation Process:

-The initial visit (90 minutes) focuses on gathering medical and developmental history.
+The initial visit (60-90 minutes) focuses on gathering medical and developmental history.

 In the follow-up visit(s), I continue interviewing the caregiver, review developmental and school records, conduct behavioral observation, and ask clarifying questions.
 These sessions help differentiate autism symptoms from other neurodevelopmental or mental health conditions.

 If screening results are unclear, I may ask for additional screening tools.
 If these remain inconclusive, I may recommend ADOS-2 testing, which would be a separate visit.
+In some cases your insurance may require it and I recommend that you contct your insurance to find out.

 Billing and Insurance:

 The initial visit is typically billed as CPT 99205, plus CPT 99417 for every 15 minutes beyond the standard time (beyond 54 minutes).
+If your visit is scheduled for 90 minutes, it may take 120 minutes or more of my time to complete the visit (I bill for medical records review, note writing, review of screening tools, care coordination, and other activities related to your care).

 Follow-up visits are usually billed as CPT 99215, also with 99417 units if prolonged time applies.